-The dependent person can be the spouse, child or other family relative up to the 2nd degree (children, parents, brothers and sisters, grandparents and grandchildren) of the taxpayer or his/her spouse's with a gross taxable and non-taxable income (all income, whatever its source is included) which does not exceed 250RON in 2015 (or 300 RON in 2016-2017, 510 RON in 2018).
+The dependent person can be the spouse, child or other family relative up to the 2nd degree (children, parents, brothers and sisters, grandparents and grandchildren) of the taxpayer or his/her spouse's with a gross taxable and non-taxable income (all income, whatever its source is included) which does not exceed 250RON (or 300 RON in 2016).

-Children under 18 years are considered dependent persons, except for children aged between 16 and 18 who are legally employed, in which case the child is treated as a tax payer and he could be a dependent person only if his income is below the 250 RON threshold in 2015 (or 300 RON in 2016-2017, 510 RON in 2018).
+Children under 18 years are considered dependent persons, except for children aged between 16 and 18 who are legally employed, in which case the child is treated as a tax payer and he could be a dependent person only if his income is below the 250 RON threshold (or 300 RON in 2016).

-Deductions for private voluntary pension contributions- contributions made to private pension plans are deductible from the tax base up to the limit of 1695.2 RON per year in 2015 (the equivalent of 400 Euros in RON).
-The deduction is applicable only for employees.
+Deductions for private voluntary pension contributions- contributions made to private pension plans are deductible from the tax base up to the limit of 1673.5 RON per year in 2013-2016 (the equivalent of 400 Euros in RON).
+The deduction is applicable only to employees.